bluedynamics/cdk8s-plone-example/README.md

-# example how to use cdk8s-plone
+# Example: How to use cdk8s-plone

 This is an example how to use the [@bluedynamics/cdk8s-plone](https://www.npmjs.com/package/@bluedynamics/cdk8s-plone) typescript package.

 ## Preparation

 Configure node like so: `nvm use lts/*`

 The run `yarn install`.

 Have `./node_modules/.bin` in your PATH (or use `yarn run synth` below).